 Family Resolution Ideas

 If you've got kids of all different ages, consider creating family resolutions you'll all have to work on together.
+Setting family goals can be a great way to connect with each other and support one another.

 - Leave a motivational note in the house where everyone can see it each week.